-We assume that Essential Water would recover our full Notional Revenue Requirement (NRR) for the water and wastewater businesses.
-That is, we assume our recommended NSW Government funding contribution is accepted.
+We assume that Essential Water would recover the full Notional Revenue Requirement (NRR) under our decision for the water and wastewater businesses.
+The NSW Government has confirmed that it will continue funding the cost of the WaterNSW Pipeline.

-While, Essential Water is part of a larger consolidated business (Essential Energy), we do not have enough financial information from Essential Energy to conduct a benchmark and actual financeability test on Essential Energy as an entity.
-Therefore, we can only conduct a benchmark test on Essential Water as an entity.
+While Essential Water is part of a larger consolidated business (Essential Energy), we do not have enough financial information from Essential Energy to conduct a benchmark and actual financeability test on Essential Energy as a consolidated entity.
+Therefore, we can only conduct a benchmark test on Essential Water as a hypothetical stand-alone entity.